-- 1. A minimum of 65 total semester credit hours as outlined below. - 2.
-A grade of B or better in all ID courses. - 3.
+- 1. A minimum of 67 total semester credit hours as outlined below. - 2.
+A 3.0 GPA or better in all ID coursework. - 3.
 A cumulative grade point average of 2.0 or better. - 4.
-Transfer Students: All students graduating in the interior design program must take at least 50 percent of their interior design course work at LDS Business College.
+Transfer Students: All students graduating as interior design majors must take at least 50 percent of their interior design course work at LDS Business College.